 BookScouter, for example, lets you sell your used books, with free shipping, to make some easy cash.
 Your old textbooks from college may make you some decent money!

 Swap and ThredUp are good places to sell gently used clothes.
 They both require your clothes to be stain-free, without tears, and clean to be accepted.
 Highly coveted brands make more cash with these sites, but they’ll accept some lower-end brands in excellent condition, too.

 Here are several more sites to sell your used stuff on:

-- eBay – The most popular auction site, eBay is the perfect place to sell just about anything.
+- eBay (similar sites) – The most popular auction site, eBay is the perfect place to sell just about anything.
 You may even find a buyer for your old toaster.